cuttlefishh/python-for-data-analysis/README.md

 	* When you get stuck, get more information.
 	* Try to solve it yourself first.

-## Assignments
+## Assignments and Grading

-### Weekly assignments
+### Weekly Assignments

 Weekly take-home assignments will follow the course schedule, reinforcing skills with exercises to analyze and visualize scientific data.
 Assignments will given out on Thursdays and will be due the following Thursday, using TritonEd.
+Assignments are worth 8 points each and will be graded on effort, completeness, and accuracy.

 ### Final Project

 You will choose a data set of your own or provided in one of the texts and write a Python program (or set of Python programs or mixture of .ipynb and .py/.sh scripts) to carry out a revealing data analysis.
 Have a look at Shaw Ex43-52 and McKinney Ch10-12 for more ideas.
+The final project is worth 20 points and will be graded on effort, creativity, and fulfillment of the requirements below.

 Requirements: